overte-org/Blender-Metaverse-Addon/README.md

     - BMesh: Experimental: Use BMesh solver to solve for mesh
     - Carve: Experimental Use Carge solver to solve for mesh

 If Entity is not Child of another entity, no Join is done.
-Only Children are merged with their Parents
+Only Children are merged with their Parents.

-Note that Boolean operations work differently, and some may not keep the UV Unwrapping correctly in some situations.
-Use at your own risk
+*Note: Boolean operations work differently, and some may not keep the UV Unwrapping correctly in some situations.
+Use at your own risk.*

 ### VRChat / Neos Tools (WIP)